Immune Thrombocytopenic Purpura

 How is immune thrombocytopenic purpura diagnosed?

-Your healthcare provider will take your medical history and give you a physical exam.
+Your healthcare provider will take your health history and give you a physical exam.
 Your provider may ask about any medicines you are taking that may cause bleeding or lower your platelet count.
 You may also have these tests:

 - Complete blood count (CBC).
-This checks the number of red blood cells, white blood cells, and platelets in your blood.
+This test checks the number of red blood cells, white blood cells, and platelets in your blood.
 With ITP, the red and white blood cell counts will be normal, but the platelet count will be low.

 - Other blood and urine tests.
 These tests are done to measure bleeding time and find possible infections.